 Anicka placed the cards and syringe back in her purse as Masaki nodded at her.
 He brandished his service weapon and looked down upon Hisoka’s body with abhorrence before putting a bullet between his eyes.
 There had been a belligerently violent man attempting to kill Anicka who refused to stand down upon his arrival.
 That was that.
 Case closed.

 Sometimes you have to take things into your own hands.
-Is cheating the justice system truly wrong when you know that they will not serve an appropriate sentence?
+Is cheating the system truly wrong when you know that justice will not be served?

-Deception was a way of life in Tokyo, but occasionally that deceit was vindicated.
+Deception was a way of life in Tokyo, and occasionally that deceit was vindicated.